New Initial D the Movie: Legend 2: Racer

 The following day, Iketani's Nissan Silvia S13 has been fully repaired, and Iketani and Itsuki take it to Akina to test drive it.
-They were then ambushed by a posse of NightKids led by Nakazato's teammate, Shingo Shoji, and his red Honda Civic SiR II EG6.
+They are then ambushed by a posse of NightKids led by Nakazato's teammate, Shingo Shoji, and his red Honda Civic SiR II EG6.
 Shingo then bumps Iketani's car, making him spin out.
 Takumi arrives and witnesses the situation as the NightKids drove off.
-Back at Akina's peak, Iketani demands Shingo's apology, which Shingo agrees if he loses his "Gum Tape Deathmatch" challenge against Takumi, during which the driver's right hand is taped to the steering wheel.
+Back at Akina's peak, Iketani demands Shingo's apology, which Shingo agrees if he loses his "Duct Tape Death Match" challenge against Takumi, during which the driver's right hand is taped to the steering wheel.
 Shingo then admits that if Takumi loses, Shingo will overthrow Nakazato as the new leader of the NightKids.

 As their race starts, Takumi's tape nearly causes him to crash.
 He then learns that steering less will let him clear corners faster.
 Shingo gets impatient with Takumi's inability to crash.
 So, he bumps Takumi's Eight-Six, making him spin out.
 However, Takumi manages to avoid crashing and regains control.
 Enraged, Takumi drives recklessly, even going as far as cutting corners and bumping guardrails.
 Takumi eventually overtakes Shingo by using his gutter technique.
 Shingo, refusing to lose, decides to end the race in a double crash, but Takumi countersteers in time and moves out of Shingo's way, causing Shingo to crash, and lose the race.

 The next day, the film ends with Takumi receiving a bouquet of flowers at work, along with a card addressed to "Panda Trueno", which then happens to be a formal challenge issued from Ryosuke Takahashi.